thatcherfreeman/utility-dctls/README.md

 **Shade Darkness**: Indicates brightness of the region outside of the box.

 ## Saturation Adjustment DCTL
 DCTL that applies Gain and Gamma controls to the Saturation of an image.
 Can be used in HSL saturation or HSV saturation, though note that in HSL, be sure that inputs are between 0 and 1, as saturation is poorly defined for RGB values outside of this range.
+This is similar to a combination of the Color Boost (which is approximately a combination of saturation gamma + gain) and Saturation (gain) controls.

 ### How it works
 This DCTL converts the input image to HSL or HSV, then applies a Gamma and Gain adjustment to the result.
 Then, it converts the image back into RGB.
 This formulation allows for precise control over the Sat v Sat curve, while only allowing for a nondecreasing response.
 IE, in Resolve's standard Sat v Sat curve, you can make the mistake of having highly saturated objects in the scene become less saturated than less saturated objects, which will typically look unnatural.